reg-viz/storycap/README.md

   Options:

     -V, --version                 output the version number
-    -p, --port [number]           Storybook server port (Default 9001) -h, --host [string]           Storybook server host (Default "localhost") -s, --static-dir <dir-names>  Directory where to load static files from -c, --config-dir [dir-name]   Directory where to load Storybook configurations from (Default ".storybook") -o, --output-dir [dir-name]   Directory where screenshot images are saved (Default "__screenshots__") --parallel [number]           Number of Page Instances of Puppeteer to be activated when shooting screenshots (Default 4) --filter-kind [regexp]        Filter of kind with RegExp.
-(Example "Button$") --filter-story [regexp]       Filter of story with RegExp.
-(Example "^with\s.+$") --inject-files <file-names>   Path to the JavaScript file to be injected into frame.
-(Default "") --browser-timeout [number]    Timeout milliseconds when Puppeteer opens Storybook.
-(Default 30000) --silent                      Suppress standard output
+    -p, --port [number]           Storybook server port. (default: 9001) -h, --host [string]           Storybook server host. (default: localhost) -s, --static-dir <dir-names>  Directory where to load static files from.
+    -c, --config-dir [dir-name]   Directory where to load Storybook configurations from. (default: .storybook) -o, --output-dir [dir-name]   Directory where screenshot images are saved. (default: __screenshots__) --parallel [number]           Number of Page Instances of Puppeteer to be activated when shooting screenshots. (default: 4)
+    --filter-kind [regexp]        Filter of kind with RegExp. (example: "Button$") --filter-story [regexp]       Filter of story with RegExp. (example: "^with\s.+$") --inject-files <file-names>   Path to the JavaScript file to be injected into frame. (default: ) --browser-timeout [number]    Timeout milliseconds when Puppeteer opens Storybook. (default: 30000) --silent                      Suppress standard output.
     --debug                       Enable debug mode.
     -h, --help                    output usage information
 ```